If you’re reading this, you’re probably over 40.

 Why didn’t I have kids sooner?

-I didn’t have kids because I didn’t want kids.
+I didn’t have kids back then because I didn’t want kids.
 When I was younger, I was – to be honest – too self centered and too afraid to have kids.
 I went through a brief stint at one point in my previous marriage in my 20s, where I tried desperately (counting days of ovulation, etc) and just never could get pregnant.
 Looking back, I see why it never worked out and how it’s better that it didn’t.
 I wasn’t ready, I was just lonely.

-A bit later, I was with a man that acted so immature (even in his 30s), that it really made me not want to have a child to take care of in addition to how he acted.
-Between me supporting us both and taking care of all the responsibilities of the house and him asking for money all the time and seeing nothing wrong with it, I pretty much got my fill of having a dependent.
-Having a baby was really NOT in that picture, though he tried very hard to pressure that.
+A bit later, in my 30s, I was with a different man that acted so immature (even though he was in his 30s too), that I didn’t want a child in addition to a dependent adult.
+Having a baby was really NOT in that picture, even though he tried very hard to pressure that.
 The answer was a resounding “no.”

 I’d love to hear YOUR story if you’d like to share in the comments.
 Why didn’t you have kids earlier?
 What made you change your mind?